SentryDev/Bellman-Ford-Algorithm/README.md

 Python implementation of Bellman Ford algorithm

 # Bellmand Ford Algorithm Python implemantion
-Calculates the shortest path from a node to all other nodes
+Calculates the shortest path from a vertex to all other vertices and identifies a negative cycle The Bellman Ford is mainly used for cycle idenitficationr ather than a more efficient shortest path algorithm

 # Algorithm overview
-Computation data requires leading, trailing node and connecting Link Operations include access of leading, trailing and connecting link Addition arithmetic, comparison, and write to memory
+Computation data requires leading, trailing node and connecting Link

+Operations include access of leading, trailing and connecting link

+Addition arithmetic, comparison, and write to memory

+# Algorithm overview
+Time complexity O(EV), for complete graphs O(V^3)

+# Documentation
+In this documentation, we show an implementation of the Bellman Ford using Python and provide a reasoned methodology for the design decisions.

 # Implementation of Node list data structure
 There can be two ways to store the structure for the list of nodes aand their values